RenJambr/the-wild-oasis-nextjs/README.md

 # **The Wild Oasis – Guest Booking App (Next.js)**

-A guest-facing hotel booking application built with **Next.js (App Router)** and React, designed for a smooth, responsive, and user-friendly booking experience.
+A guest-facing hotel booking application built with **Next.js (App Router)** and React, designed for a smooth, and user-friendly booking experience.
 Guests can browse cabins, make bookings, edit or cancel them, and see dynamic pricing calculated automatically.

 ## **Features**